Some decisions have more significant long-term outcomes than others.

 I’m sharing five right decisions for our local church.
 Harvest Christian Center lives to love people, grow Christians, and multiply leaders.
 These help us fulfill our mission.

 Finally, I had to decide who makes up the Senior Staff.
-These are my ministry directors that I work closest with every week.
+These are the ministry directors that I work closest with every week.
 They know my heart and keep the ministry moving.

 Regardless of your denominational affiliation, you need a leadership structure that works for the Lead (Senior) Pastor.